Doromilla/geoinformatic_project/README.md

 - n= number of parameter
 - alfa= significance level

-To use the function you hae to:
+To use the function you have to:
 1. dowload the repository in your project folder
 2. import the function in your code:
 ```python